Vanilla Installation

 Installation of the GNU Health Client

-GNU Health Client installation with pip3
+GNU Health Client installation using pip

-Install the system requirements for your operating system.
 To do so follow the instructions under Operating System-Specific Notes -> Your operating system -> ‘Requirements for GTK client’.

-$ source $HOME/.bashrc
+$ source bin/activate

 Install GNU Health client

-$ pip3 install --user --upgrade gnuhealth-client
+$ pip install --upgrade gnuhealth-client

 The following command will boot your GNU Health client: